xhoisadaj/Rock-paper-scissors/README.md

-# Rock Paper Scissors Game - "The Ancient Rivalry: The Legend of Three Kingdoms"
+# Rock Paper Scissors Game

-Welcome to the Tricoria!
-This sacred ritual, known as "The Hand of Destiny", allows players to engage in the classic hand game against the computer.
+This game allows players to engage in the classic hand game against the computer.
 Test your luck and strategy as you aim to outwit your opponent!

 ## The team
 - Jessica Ferreira